 RAID Virtual Device is a special type of imaging source you can assemble with the help of TaskForce.

-2020.7 firmware equipped TaskForce with the new capability to assemble drives and/or image files back into RAID arrays, automatically detect their configuration and create a forensically sound image of the volumes or the array in its entirety.
+2020.7 firmware equipped TaskForce with the new capability to assemble drives and/or forensic image files back into RAID arrays, automatically detect their configuration and create a forensically sound image of the volumes or the array in its entirety.

 Whenever you are trying to assemble and image a source RAID 5 array, which has one drive missing or heavily damaged, Atola TaskForce uses RAID 5 redundancy to create a complete image of the RAID.

 Imaging RAID 5 or RAID 1 consisting of drives with bad sectors is possible thanks to these RAIDs’ inherent parity.
 When a bad block is encountered on one of the RAID’s devices, reading of corresponding blocks other RAID devices or corresponding parity blocks is performed to complete the missing data.

 Atola TaskForce is so handy that you can also image the selected partitions of a RAID array.
 As a result, you obtain an image of the evidence faster.

 Our engineers keep developing new features to help forensic examiners handle the most challenging acquisition jobs.
 Certainly, we strive to create solutions that save time and energy for our customers that they can focus on other stages of an investigation.

 In addition, the key vectors of TaskForce development are: